 This course provides students with an overview of factors related to the safe and efficient operation of aircraft.
 Pilot performance, aircraft design, environmental factors, and the operating environment will be examined as they relate to accident cause and prevention.
 The student will learn how to analyze and mitigate risk through the use of a safety management system.
-Requires admission to the program and completion of all prerequisite program courses with a C or better.
-(Prerequisites: AVIA 1100).
+(Prerequisites: None).